dbharris/repoman/server/INSTALL.markdown

 1. Create the database
         paster setup-app deploy.ini

-    Ensure that the `apache` user has read/write permissions on the database.
+    If using the default sqlite DB, ensure that the `apache` user has read/write permissions on the database file and the base directory the database file is in.

 1. Create the apache configs
         paster --plugin=repoman make-wsgi-config deploy.ini